kox/movieDBex/README.md

 * SEARCH_MOVIES: This action will be dispatched when users submit the searcher.
 * RECEIVE_MOVIES: This action will be dispatched when the API sent back the movies

+### Reducers

+About the reducers, I will need to create pure functions to return the current state of the application depending of the action.
+If SEARCH_MOVIE was dispatched, we will show a loading message.
+If we receive the movies, we will assign them to our state

 ### Thanks